Interested in writing for ThinkProgress? That’s great! Read on for more information about what to pitch and how to get in touch.

 Show us why you’re the right person for the story.
-We want more diverse voices.
-Seriously.
-And on that note, we prefer to work with writers who are familiar with the community or topic they’re writing about.
+We prefer to work with writers who are familiar with the community or topic they’re writing about.
 If you have never written about social justice issues, for example, then we’re less inclined to accept a story from you on on the future of the Black Lives Matter movement.

 Still wondering what to pitch us?
 Check out a few of our favorite recent freelance pieces to get a sense of what pitches work for ThinkProgress: